AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 misunderstanding a foreign language, through mistranslations of the original Greek Scriptures, and was obtained by infusing the virus of Roman secularism into the simplicity of Christianity.
-Maine in his
-\"Ancient Law\" attributes the difference between Eastern and Western theology to this cause.
+Maine in his "Ancient Law" attributes the difference between Eastern and Western theology to this cause.
 The student of primitive Christianity will see that Tertullian, Cyprian, Minucius Felix, down to Augustine, were influenced by these causes, and created the theological travesty that ruled the Christian world for dark and sorrowful centuries.

-On this point (that Origen\'s views were general) Neale observes: \"In reading the works of Origen, we are not to consider his tenets and opinions as those of one isolated doctor; --- they are rather an embodiment of the doctrines handed down in the Catechetical school of Alexandria.
-And this school was the type, or model, according to which the mind of the Alexandrine church was cast; the philosophy of Pantaenus descended to Clemens, --- and from him it was caught by Origen.\"[^273]
+On this point (that Origen's views were general) Neale observes: "In reading the works of Origen, we are not to consider his tenets and opinions as those of one isolated doctor; --- they are rather an embodiment of the doctrines handed down in the Catechetical school of Alexandria.
+And this school was the type, or model, according to which the mind of the Alexandrine church was cast; the philosophy of Pantaenus descended to Clemens, --- and from him it was caught by Origen."[^273]

 ## Origen Misrepresented.